Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: The Frobenius map and geometric branches

 \begin{slem} Suppose $(R,\mfm)$ is an excellent, reduced local ring of dimension one.
 Then, the $R$-module $\mfm 0^*_{H^1_\mfm(R)}$ is contained in $0^F_{H^1_\mfm(R)}$ so that $0^*_{H^1_\mfm(R)}/0^F_{H^1_\mfm(R)}$ is an $R/\mfm$-vector space. \end{slem}

 \begin{proof} If $R$ is normal, then it is regular, so the result is trivial.
 Otherwise, the conductor ideal $\mfc$ of $R\rightarrow \overline{R}$ is an $\mfm$-primary ideal of $R$.
-Let $e$ be the smallest natural number so that $\mfm^{\fbp{p^e}}\subset \mfc$.
+Let $e$ be the smallest natural number so that $\mfm^{\fbp{p^e}}$ is contained in $\mfc$.
 Further, recall the tight closure of a principal ideal agrees with its integral closure.